-On older equipment, conventional mainline outlets are spaced every 81⁄2 to 10 feet.
+On older equipment, conventional mainline outlets are spaced every 81⁄2 to 10 feet (2.6 to 3.0 meters).
 When ordering a new pivot, specify close outlet spacing, even if this reduced spacing is not required by the water applicator initially selected.
 Manufacturers continue to develop more efficient applicators designed to be spaced closer together to achieve maximum irrigation efficiency and pumping economy.
 Ordering a pivot with closer mainline outlet spacing will ensure that in the future, it can be quickly and inexpensively equipped with new applicator designs.